rust-lang/blog.rust-lang.org/content/inside-rust/june-2025-rust-program-management-update.md

 [buildstd-goal]: https://rust-lang.github.io/rust-project-goals/2025h1/build-std.html

-I've caught up on what what happened so far, join the meetnings the build-std folks have with team representatives.

-I've explained the need to update the tracking issues as well, clarified the teams' expectations if we propose a new goal for the second half of 2025 and hopefully started a relationship that will make it easier for us all to communicate going forward.
+I've caught up on what what happened so far and started attending the build-std meetings.
+A lot of good work was already underway, but I've explained the need to update the tracking issues, clarified the teams' expectations if we propose a new goal for the second half of 2025 and hopefully started a relationship that will make it easier for us all to communicate going forward.

 ### Retpoline flags PR